-FAQs Concerning 1009.5.1 (School and Team Competition)
+FAQs Concerning 1008.5.1.4 (Membership on Co-Ed Teams)

 - 1. Can a girl participate on a boys' soccer team?
-A member school is considered to be sponsoring a girls' soccer team when the governing boys of the district or private school approves participation in the sport.
+A member school is considered to be sponsoring a girls' soccer team when the governing body of the district or private school approves participation in the sport.
 From that date forward, girls interested in participating in soccer must play on the girls' team during the spring sports season and are not permitted to play on the boys' team during the fall sports season except as stipulated below.
-If a girl has been listed on a varsity, junior varsity, or freshmen boys' soccer eligibility report in the past, she may continue to participate on the boys' team during the fall sports season.
+If a girl has been listed on a boys' soccer eligibility report in the past, she may continue to participate on the boys' team during the fall sports season.
 However, if she participates on the boys' team in the fall, she will not be permitted to participate on the girls' team in the spring unless the governing body's decision to sponsor girls' soccer was not made until after the start of the boys' soccer season, in which case she will be allowed to complete the boys' season and also participate on the girls' team for that year only.
-Once a girl participates on the girls' team, she forfeits her eligibility to participate on the boys' team for the remainder of her high school career. - 2.
+Once a girl participates on the girls' team, she forfeits her eligibility to participate on the boys' team for the remainder of her middle school career. - 2.
 What are the minimum standards designated by the DIAA Board of Directors to be included in a member school's transgender policy?
 The DIAA Board has adopted the following policy: - A. A transgender student, defined as a student whose gender identity differs from the student's birth sex, shall be eligible to participate in interscholastic athletics in a manner that is consistent with the student's gender identity, under any of the following conditions: - 1.
 The student provides an official record, such as a revised birth certificate, a driver's license or a passport, demonstrating legal recognition of the students reassigned sex, or - 2.
-A physician certifies that the student has had appropriate clinical treatment for transition to the reassigned sex, or

-- 3. A physician certifies that the student is in the process of transition to the reassigned sex. - 4.
+A physician certifies that the student has had appropriate clinical treatment for transition to the reassigned sex, or - 3.
+A physician certifies that the student is in the process of transition to the reassigned sex. - 4.
 The determination of a student's sex-assignment for interscholastic athletics shall be made by the student's school. - 5.
-The determination of a student's sex-assignment for interscholastic athletics shall remain in effect for the duration of the student's high school eligibility. - B. Any member school may appeal the eligibility of a transgender student on the grounds that the student's participation in interscholastic athletics would adversely affect competitive equity or safety of teammates or opposing players. - C. Any such appeal will be heard by the DIAA Board of Directors. - D. The identity of the student shall remain confidential and at the request of the student's parents the hearing will be confidential.
+The determination of a student's sex-assignment for interscholastic athletics shall remain in effect for the duration of the student's high school eligibility. - B. Any member school may appeal the eligibility of a transgender student on the grounds that the student's participation in interscholastic athletics would adversely affect competitive equity or safety of teammates or opposing players. - C. Any such appeal will be heard by the DIAA Board of Directors. - D. The identity of the student shall remain confidential and at the request of the student's parents the hearing will be confidential. - E. The DIAA Board of Directors will not consider whether the school has properly determined the student's sex assignment.
+Their deliberations will be limited to the question of whether the transgendered student represents a threat to competitive equity or the safety of teammates or opposing players.

-FAQ Concerning 1009.5.2 (Sanctioning of Competitions)
+FAQs Concerning 1008.5.2 (Sanctioning of Competitions)